 If you have a packaged bank account and think you have been mis-sold, you can submit your claim via Resolver.
-Once your email has been submitted the bank has eight weeks to resolve your issue; resolver will then remind you to escalate your case.
+Once your case is submitted to the bank, you are able to escalate to the Financial Ombudsman after 8 weeks if your issue hasn't been satisfactorily Resolved.

 The bank might not respond directly to your Resolver account, but you can record your phone calls and upload any supporting documents into your Resolver case file.